*All information in this article has been revised and updated for the latest 2021-2022 models.

-The 2020 Ford Mustang is one of the most recognizable sports cars of all time.
+The 2021 Ford Mustang is one of the most recognizable sports cars of all time.
 It delivers powerful engines, sharp handling, and an upscale interior.
-The 2020 Chevrolet Camaro stacks up well to Ford’s Mustang.
-Both cars come in coupe and convertible body styles and are fun to drive, but Mustang has a slight edge in most areas.
+However, the 2022 Chevrolet Camaro stacks up well to Ford’s Mustang.
+Both cars come in coupe and convertible body styles and are fun to drive, but the Mustang has a slight edge in most areas.

-The Mustang gives you plenty of options, from the fun and energetic GT Convertible to the 2020 Shelby GT500, which hosts the most power-dense supercharged V8 production engine in the world.
+The Mustang gives you plenty of options, from the fun and energetic GT Convertible to the 2021 Shelby GT500, which hosts the most power-dense supercharged V8 production engine in the world.
 At 310 hp to 760 hp, the engines on the Mustang boast a higher range of horsepower compared to the Camaro's 275 hp to 650 hp.
-There are four main engine options for the 2020 Ford Mustang: the base 2.3-liter turbocharged four-cylinder, found in EcoBoost trims, gets you moving quickly with 310 horsepower.
-A new option package for 2020 gives you an engine output of 330 horsepower.
+There are four main engine options for the 2021 Ford Mustang: the base 2.3-liter turbocharged four-cylinder, found in EcoBoost trims, gets you moving quickly with 310 horsepower.
 The optional 5.0-liter V8 engine in the Mustang GT packs a punch and doesn’t slow you down with its 460 hp.
 Both the four-cylinder and V8 engines come standard with six-speed manual transmission or a refined 10-speed automatic.
 The high-performance Shelby models are the stars of the show.
 The Shelby GT350 boasts 526 horsepower from its 5.2-liter V8.
 It's the most powerful engine that Ford has ever built for a street-legal car.
-If that’s not enough, the Shelby GT500 makes its appearance for 2020.
+If that’s not enough, the Shelby GT500 makes its appearance for 2021.
 Its supercharged V8 engine makes an astounding 760 horsepower.
 This is Ford’s most powerful production car ever.
-With the standard EcoBoost engine, you will get an EPA-estimated 21/32 mpg in the city and highway.
-The V8 Mustang GT gets up to 16/25 mpg in the city and highway.
-Fuel economy is probably not the biggest concern for buyers of the Shelby GT350, which gets an estimated 14/21 mpg city/highway.
-With nine available trims, the starting price for the base EcoBoost Fastback is $26,670 and ranges to $72,900 for the Shelby GT500.
+With the standard EcoBoost engine, you will get an EPA-estimated 21/30 mpg in the city and highway.
+The V8 Mustang GT gets up to 15/24 mpg in the city and highway.
+Fuel economy is probably not the biggest concern for buyers of the Shelby GT350, which gets an estimated 12/18 mpg city/highway.
+With nine available trims, the starting price for the base EcoBoost Fastback is $27,205 and ranges to $72,900 for the Shelby GT500.

-These two sports cars offer many similarities and are top picks when looking for a sports car; but the 2020 Ford Mustang features a richer interior and has a larger trunk, making it more comfortable and usable for everyday driving than the 2020 Chevrolet Camaro.
+These two sports cars offer many similarities and are top picks when looking for a sports car but the 2021 Ford Mustang features a richer interior and has a larger trunk, making it more comfortable and usable for everyday driving than the 2022 Chevrolet Camaro.
 Ford’s offering of more powerful engines also makes this sports car a sure pick.
 If you are in the Colorado area, don’t pass up your opportunity to test drive a Mustang at Brighton Ford.